Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine

 \subsection{Results and Analysis}

 Our quantitative evaluation examines the performance of the lightweight search stage in Aroma versus De-Skew LSH of Senatus and the end-to-end performance with the additional downstream stages of re-ranking, clustering and intersection.
 For Aroma lightweight search versus De-Skew LSH, Table~\ref{table:results} summarizes the quantitative results in terms of Precision@100, Recall@100 and F1@100 and average retrieval time (in seconds).
 Also compared are MinHash~\cite{Broder98} and Asymmetric MinHash~\cite{shrivastava2015asymmetric}.
+We choose @100 as \emph{only} those retrieved methods are then passed onto the downstream tasks as mentioned in Section \ref{sec:c2c}.
 Figure~\ref{table:diversity} summarizes the end-to-end system performance.

 \textbf{Improvement in retrieval time and quality:} For search over corpora with millions of methods, we find that Senatus De-Skew LSH empirically outperforms the \textit{light-weight search} stage from Aroma.
-In particular, on the CodeSearchNet corpus Senatus De-Skew LSH outperforms Aroma by +7\% F1@100 and is 16.6x faster.
-On the Neural Code Search dataset, Senatus De-Skew LSH outperforms Aroma by 1.77x F1@100 and is 13.1x faster.
+In particular, on the CodeSearchNet corpus Senatus De-Skew LSH outperforms Aroma by +31.21\% F1@100 and is 147.9x faster.
+On the Neural Code Search dataset, Senatus De-Skew LSH outperforms Aroma by 10.55x F1@100 and is 224x faster.
 Comparing Senatus De-Skew LSH to the traditional MinHash approach that uses Jaccard similarity and Asymmetric MinHash we find significant increases in F1@100, showing the promise of our proposed feature scoring and feature selection methodologies (ILF, NSPF).
-More specifically, we found that \textit{Top-K + NSPF} offers a better quality and speed trade-offs as suggested by the performance breakdown in Table~\ref{table:results}.
+More specifically, we found that \textit{Mid-C + NSPF} offers a better quality and speed trade-off as suggested by the performance breakdown in Table~\ref{table:results}.
 We further evaluated the retrieval quality of similarity against Aroma and natural language based system, where it retrieves snippets that have semantically similar questions in the NCS dataset.
 The semantic meaning is derived from the cosine similarity between the bag of words (BoW) representation of the natural language questions.
-We see a 15\% improvement in retrieval quality when compared to Aroma and 51\% increase compared to question matching as indicated by the F1@10 score in Table \ref{table:annotation}.
+We see a 41.7\% improvement in retrieval quality when compared to Aroma and 2.34x increase compared to question matching as indicated by the average rating in Table \ref{table:annotation}.